mensatt/image-service/README.md

 This section defines the steps an image that is uploaded to this service undergoes from upload to serving.

-Note: Currently, step 2 is skipped and there is no pruning of uploaded images in step 1, since this service is still under development.
-Changing both of these things is on the roadmap.

 1. **Upload**: Typically images are uploaded to this service _during_ creation of reviews in the frontend.
 Once uploaded, images are rotated, stripped of their EXIF metadata and saved as AVIF in `PENDING_PATH`.

    Note: Uploading images before a review is submitted is done to speed up the review submission, as the image is likely to be uploaded by the time the user enters their username and/or review text.